Worried your child has ADHD: first steps

 Sometimes children aren’t diagnosed with ADHD until they’re teenagers.
 This is because their symptoms might not cause problems until later childhood or the teenage years, when schoolwork and other life demands – for example, starting secondary school – become more challenging.

 Managing ADHD in teenagers is first about accepting that your child will behave in challenging ways at times and might have difficulties at school.
-Teenagers are going through lots of social, emotional and physical changes, which can make things even more complicated.
-Also, some teenagers might be at risk of developing mental health difficulties, including anxiety and/or depression.
+Also, teenagers go through lots of social, emotional and physical changes, which can make things even more complicated.
+And teenagers with ADHD can develop mental health difficulties, including anxiety and/or depression.

 Gathering information is key to understanding your child’s condition and how to manage it.
 And it’s part of working with health professionals to develop a management plan, which can help with your child’s social and educational development.

-Developing a management plan for your child involves getting a balance between what you and his teachers expect your child to do and what your child actually can do.
+Developing a management plan involves getting a balance between what you and your child’s teachers expect your child to do and what he actually can do.
 It might include setting up a daily routine, clear rules and consequences for your child’s behaviour.

 To get the balance right, a management plan might include: